-The Literary Manager, Roanna Dalziel, works closely with the Artistic Director, Ross Gumbley, and the Associate Director, Dan Bain, to identify and develop plays for programming.
+The Literary Manager, Roanna Dalziel, works closely with the artistic team to identify and develop plays for programming.

 Unsolicited script policy

-Below is our unsolicited script policy for mainstage, The Forge and kids’ shows.
+Below is our unsolicited script policy for mainstage, The Forge, The Youth Company and kids’ shows.
 This is for NZ plays only, overseas plays are by request.